 Cybersecurity breaches represent a $6 trillion problem in the United States annually.
 As many as 33 billion accounts are expected to be breached in 2023 alone.
 However, Donna Gregory, unit chief at the FBI’s IC3, shared in an interview with Time Magazine that the FBI estimates that only 10 to 12 percent of cybercrime victims ever report the incident.
-According to the new Civil Cyber-Fraud Initiative, when businesses that contract with the government fail to report cybercrime, overstate their cybersecurity practices, or otherwise mislead the hacker sitting at a desk and using a laptop in a dark roomgovernment about their cybersecurity capabilities, they may be held liable for committing fraud.
+According to the new Civil Cyber-Fraud Initiative, when businesses that contract with the government fail to report cybercrime, overstate their cybersecurity practices, or otherwise mislead the government about their cybersecurity capabilities, they may be held liable for committing fraud.

 If you have knowledge about cybersecurity fraud or an unreported data breach with a government contractor, you may be able to become a whistleblower.
 Cyber fraud whistleblowers can receive certain protections from the government against retaliation by their employers.
 Likewise, they may be eligible to receive significant financial rewards in exchange for useful information that helps the government address instances of cybercrime and unsecure data practices.